 Transporting walnut material OUT of Indiana

-Due to the TCD find in Indiana, other states have restricted the movement of Indiana walnut material into or through their states.
+Upon the discovery of the fungus Geosmithia morbida on the Stenomimus pallidus beetle in Indiana, a few states began to quarantine walnut material being transported out of Indiana.
+Since then it has been determined that the native beetle Stenomimus pallidus is not an effective vector of TCD.
+Upon that determination most states have removed or are in the process of removing the quarantine of walnut materials originating in Indiana.
 These restrictions vary from state to state.
 Please contact an Indiana Compliance Officer for the most recent restrictions and to obtain a compliance agreement or state phytosanitary certificate to facilitate the movement of this material.

 Transporting walnut material INTO Indiana

 Indiana instituted an external quarantine in 2011 to protect our natural resources from walnut twig beetle and thousand cankers disease.